 Focus on the most impactful items first.
 Address major threats and weaknesses that can be fixed quickly.
 Then, work on leveraging your strengths and opportunities.

 Do it when you have some quiet time to think.
 Early mornings or late evenings often work well.
-Pick a time when you won’t be interrupted.
+Pick a time when you won’t be interrupted to work on your SWOT analysis template.

 Turn each point into a specific action.
 For example, if a strength is “excellent communication skills,” plan to use this skill in upcoming meetings.
 For weaknesses, create a plan to improve or mitigate them.